 5. Scale up or lose out

 For a lot of brands, the rising contact center volumes during peak periods can prove a challenge.
 For some, this could be due to a lack of personnel, while for others it’s a lack of technology or contact center infrastructure.
-2020 peak will likely look altogether different to previous years causing difficulties in forecasting, so having a flexible partner in place that can scale-up or scale-back depending on activity, means that brands can be agile and ready to respond when needed, harnessing the scalability needed to meet volume fluctuations during peak and throughout the year.
+2021 Peak, much like 2020, will likely look altogether different to previous years causing difficulties in forecasting.
+Having a flexible partner in place that can scale-up or scale-back depending on activity, means that brands can be agile and ready to respond when needed, harnessing the scalability needed to meet volume fluctuations during peak and throughout the year.

 It’s clear that growth in 2020 is going to be a challenge for those who are not prepared for changes in demand and are unable to scale within their existing models.
-Now’s the time to act and prepare for unforeseen demand fluctuations, ahead of peak, Brexit, and any further issues caused by the ongoing Coronavirus pandemic.
+Now’s the time to act and prepare for unforeseen demand fluctuations, ahead of peak.

 Contact us today to learn more about scaling customer service operations and how PFS can help you through peak 2020.